InKnowWorks/IKW-GraphEngine/README.md

 ### This Repo does include support for Graph Engine integrated with Azure Service Fabric
     - Support for Azure Service Fabric is still under development
-    - Release is targeted for late Summer 2022
+    - Release is targeted for late Spring 2023

 | - | Windows | Linux |
 |:------:|:------:|:------:|